 WARNING: The instrument will not operate when first turned on if it fails to block when the air intake is blocked.
 Subsequently, however, connections can only be checked by blocking the probe inlet and observing "Flow Blocked" on the display.
 If "Flow Blocked" fails to appear, the probe and/or inlet must be checked for leaks.

 Automatic Zero

-The zero is adjusted automatically whenever "zero" is chosen in a display.
+The zero is adjusted automatically when Zero is chosen from an appropriate display.